fpryor33/ConleyDynamics.jl/misc/joss/paper.md

 described in [@boczko:etal:07a].

 For the necessary homology computations, the classical algorithm described in [@edelsbrunner:harer:10a] is used.
+Its implementation in `ConleyDynamics.jl` allows for computations over general prime finite fields or over the rationals, and one can work with arbitrary Lefschetz complexes.
-There is better-performing software available, such as for example [@gudhi:24a].
-However, our goal was the creation of a unified framework for combinatorial topological dynamics, which allows for general fields and Lefschetz complexes.
-It was therefore easier to include the classical algorithm.
+Note, however, that there is better-performing software available, such as for example [@gudhi:24a].

 The first algorithm for the computation of connection matrices was described in [@harker:etal:21a].
-Their software, however, is geared towards their specific applications.
+Their software, however, is geared towards specific applications.
 For this reason, `ConleyDynamics.jl` implements the recent method described in [@dey:etal:24a].
 Our implementation extends their method to general fields and Lefschetz complexes.

+![Two sample planar flows.
+The left image shows a gradient system with nine equilibrium solutions and many connecting orbits betweeen them.
+The system depicted on the right has one stable equilibrium at the origin and two surrounding periodic orbits.\label{flowfig0}](flowfig0.png)

 # Examples

-`ConleyDynamics.jl` can determine a combinatorial multivector field which encapsulates the possible dynamical behavior of a classical flow, based on the underlying vector field and a Lefschetz complex discretization of the relevant portion of phase space. \autoref{flowfig1} shows Morse decompositions for two sample planar systems, based on underlying random Delaunay triangulations.
+`ConleyDynamics.jl` can determine a combinatorial multivector field which encapsulates the possible dynamical behavior of a classical flow, based on the underlying vector field and a Lefschetz complex discretization of the relevant portion of phase space.

+![Morse decompositions for the two planar flows shown in the previous figure.
+In both cases, the underlying Lefschetz complex is a random Delaunay triangulation.
+The identified Morse sets are shown in different colors.\label{flowfig1}](flowfig1.png)

+![Morse intervals for the planar gradient flow.
+The yellow regions provide enclosures for heteroclinic orbits in the system.\label{flowfig2}](flowfig2.png)

+Consider for example the two planar flows depicted in \autoref{flowfig0}.
+For these systems, \autoref{flowfig1} shows Morse decompositions based on underlying random Delaunay triangulations.
 The left system contains nine equilibrium solutions, within the colored enclosures.
 The right panel of \autoref{flowfig1} depicts the Morse decomposition of a planar system with two periodic solutions, which circle around an